jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Proposal/readme.md

 # What is the report/output that will be generated in the system
 1. Event Summary: This report provides an oveerview of all scheduled events within a specified time frame.
 It includes details such as event title, date, time, location, description, list of participants and RSVP status.
 2. Task progress: This report tracks the progress of tasks related to event planning and execution.
 It inclueds information such as title, assignmed team member, deadline, priority level and current status. (eg: pending, in progress, completed)
+3. Customized report: Users may have specific reporting requirements based on their unique event planning needs.
+The system allows users to customize reports by selecting relevant parameters, filters and formatting options.